mirihodel/CSS_neu/README.md

 1) Champions_League_Attention_revised; which is the first one to be executed and performs the attention over time
 2) Champions_League_preprocessing_Content_revised2; is the second one to be executed and performs the content analysis

-3) The respecting datasets are stored in the folder "Daten".
+Furthermore, the respecting datasets are stored in the folder "Daten" and the term-paper is available as Supplement_CSS_Term_Paper-3.